 Buying an engagement ring can be very confusing, the majority of people will only ever do this once and it isn’t something you would want to rush in to.
 Using just a few snippets of knowledge can get you a long way and help you to understand exactly what it is that you are paying for.
+There's a vast range to think about when it comes to the different types of diamonds available - with the four Cs being considered in almost every diamond ring purchase.
+But what exactly do the four Cs mean and how do they make each diamond ring different.
+In this guide, we'll delve into the types of diamonds and their cut, colour, clarity and carat.

 When measuring/weighing gemstones we use carat weight, just as when weighing yourself you would use kilograms.
 Carat refers to the weight and therefore the size of the diamond.
 One carat is divided into 100 points.
 Therefore, a diamond weighing 50 points is half a carat.
 Size is the most obvious factor in determining the value of a diamond.
 But two diamonds of equal size can have very different values, depending on their cut, clarity and colour.